-In our previous post, we explained how you can determine if an injury or illness is “work-related” and “recordable.”
+In an earlier post, we explained how you can determine if an injury or illness is “work-related” and “recordable.”

 In this post, we’ll explain one of the first steps to take if you do have a work-related, recordable injury or illness at the workplace: complete OSHA’s Form 301, Injury and Illness Report.